xavierbrt/xavierbrt.github.io/_posts/2020-02-11-mislead-neural-network.markdown

 # II- Improve the adversarial image

-## Lower the noise with an L2 constraint
+## Lower the noise with a L2 constraint

 We add a L2 regularization when computing the loss.
-The regularization factor, *beta*, is set as 0.5 in order to have a strong regularization.
+The regularization factor, *beta*, is set to 0.5 in order to have a strong regularization.
 It was chosen after several tests.

 ```python